 Do not go aggressive with your pre-Oscar facial.

 “I love super active treatments, but not within weeks of a Red Carpet event.
 Strong peels and laser treatments can leave your skin red, or worse, peeling.
 And deep extractions are difficult to hide, especially in HD.
 Stick to light peels and deeply hydrating treatments for a fresh-faced, radiant look.
-When my clients see me before an event, they get my Red Carpet Facial.
+When my clients see me at Kinara before an event, they get my Red Carpet Facial treatment (or the Red Carpet Facial in a Box for use at home).
 It exfoliates while deeply hydrating the skin, and all with zero downtime.”